red-crypto/Ball-balancer-stm32/README.md

  - Recalculated the inverse kinematics for 3-RRS model
  - Made the TMC2209 library applicable to TMC2208
  - Can control step motor using UART communication
+ - Using a CLI to control ball balancer

 ## Video
 ![Project Logo](ball-balancer-test.gif)